 If the Expense Claim Form is completed with bank details, a BACS payment will be made.

 Our expectation is that all claims will be paid into UK bank accounts.
-Please note that payments are not made by the Graduate School Office but by the University's Accounts Payable department.
+Please note that payments are not made by the PGR Support Team but by the University's Accounts Payable department.

-You should expect to receive your expenses two-three weeks after submitting your Expenses Claim Form.
+You should expect to receive your expenses 2 to 3 weeks after submitting your Expenses Claim Form.